matlaver/ai-prompts/amazon-q-developer-best-practices.md

 - Exploring design alternatives systematically
 - Debugging issues with multiple potential causes

-**Example: Debugging with ToT**
+**Example: Memory Leak Debugging with ToT**
 ```
+Problem: React app has memory leak causing crashes

-Let's debug this API server 500 error using a tree of thoughts approach:
+Let's debug this using a tree of thoughts approach:

-Branch 1: Integration issues
+Branch 1: Component-level issues
-- Could the backend service be timing out?
-- Is there a permissions issue with the service account?
-- Is the payload format incorrect?
+- Are useEffect hooks missing cleanup functions?
+- Are event listeners being removed on unmount?
+- Are there closure references preventing garbage collection?

-Branch 2: Configuration problems
+Branch 2: State management problems
-- Is the API server configured correctly?
+- Is the Redux store growing indefinitely?
-- Are the resource paths and methods set up properly?
-- Are there issues with the deployment configuration?
+- Are there circular references in state objects?

-Branch 3: Client-side problems
-- Is the request format valid?
-- Are all required headers included?
+- Are context providers retaining old values?

+Branch 3: Third-party library issues
+- Do any libraries have known memory leaks?
-- Is authentication being handled correctly?
+- Are library instances being properly disposed?
+- Are there multiple instances of the same library?

 For each possibility, let's consider how to test it and what evidence would confirm or rule it out.
 ```